Core Beliefs

 Overview

 In November of 1986, the Pitt County Educational Foundation was incorporated.
 A Board of Directors, composed of local business and civic leaders, was organized in July of 1987.
-Kenneth Dews was elected the first chairman with Betty Speir as the Executive Director.
-Thomas L. Edwards, Lawrence L. Seigler, H. L. Stephenson, III, James F. Hopf, and Dr. Chris Locklear have followed Mr. Dews as chairman.
+Kenneth Dews was elected the first chairman, with Betty Speir as the Executive Director.
+Thomas L. Edwards, Lawrence L. Seigler, H. L. Stephenson, III, James F. Hopf, Dr. Chris Locklear, and, currently, board chair, Tom Kulikowski, have followed the great work of Mr. Dews as chairman.
 Frances Young assumed the role of Executive Director in 1991 when Ms. Speir retired from Pitt County Schools.
 Beth Ulffers (music educator of 22 years) assumed the role of Executive Director in August of 2020 when Ms. Young retired from Pitt County Schools.

 At its inception, the goal of the new organization was to enhance the services provided by the community to Pitt County Schools.
 The initial effort of the group to raise funds proved to be successful and over $100,000 was pledged for an endowment and has since grown to over $1 million.
 In addition, each of the five (now six) attendance areas of Pitt County Schools raised funds to be distributed for mini-grants to teachers for classroom projects.
 Other projects which were implemented included a Teacher Executive Institute, an annual art competition, health scholarships and numerous monetary and scholastic awards.
 Large grants were received from the Perkins Foundation, Z. Smith Reynolds Foundation, Belk, Inc., Margaret B. Harvey, Gay and Erskine Love Foundation and Lance Foundation to fund the initial endeavors of the Foundation.

-With the direction and support of six superintendents, Dr. Edwin L. West, Jr., Dr. Emmett M. Floyd, Dr. Howard L. Sosne, Dr. Michael D. Priddy, Dr. Beverly R. Emory, and Dr. Ethan Lenker, the Foundation has experienced steady growth and provided services of value to teachers and students of Pitt County Schools.
+With the direction and support of seven superintendents, Dr. Edwin L. West, Jr., Dr. Emmett M. Floyd, Dr. Howard L. Sosne, Dr. Michael D. Priddy, Dr. Beverly R. Emory, Dr. Ethan Lenker, and presently Dr. Steve M. Lassiter, Jr,., the Foundation has experienced steady growth and provided services of value to teachers and students of Pitt County Schools.

 Pitt County Educational Foundation By-laws